 Although cosmetic surgery emphasizes aesthetics, procedures can have medical benefits as well.
 For instance, liposuction may reduce triglyceride levels as well as encourage a stronger commitment to exercise.
 Eyelid surgery can also have medical benefits, like resolving watery eyes or dry eye syndrome.

-Choosing the best surgeon for your needs is arguably the most important step in achieving your goal results.
+Choosing the best cosmetic surgeon for your needs is arguably the most important step in achieving your goal results.
 That’s why understanding the difference between a plastic surgeon and a cosmetic surgeon can guide you toward making the right decision.

 Plastic Surgery Training